Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Exact minimax analysis of least-squares regression

-The proof of Theorem~\ref{thm:ls-minimax} and Proposition~\ref{prop:degenerate-minimax-risk} is provided in Section~\ref{sec:proof-minimax-risk}, and relies on simple decision-theoretic arguments.
-First, an upper bound (in the non-degenerate case) over $\wellclass (P_X, \sigma^2)$ is obtained through the risk of the OLS estimator.
-Then, a matching lower bound on the minimax risk over the subclass $\gaussclass (P_X, \sigma^2)$ is established by considering the Bayes risk under Gaussian prior on $\beta^*$, and concluding with a monotone convergence argument.
+The proof of Theorem~\ref{thm:ls-minimax} and Proposition~\ref{prop:degenerate-minimax-risk} is provided in Section~\ref{sec:proof-minimax-risk}, and relies on standard decision-theoretic arguments (see \cite[Chapter~2]{tsybakov2009nonparametric} and \cite[Section~4.10]{johnstone2019gaussian}).
+First, an upper bound (in the non-degenerate case) over $\wellclass (P_X, \sigma^2)$ is obtained for the OLS estimator.
+Then, a matching lower bound on the minimax risk over the subclass $\gaussclass (P_X, \sigma^2)$ is established by considering the Bayes risk under Gaussian prior on $\beta^*$ and using a monotone convergence argument.